North Korea Shows Off New Submarine-launched Missiles After Rare Party Congress

 The parade in itself was not intended to be a provocation but was a worrying sign of Pyongyang’s priorities, said Leif-Eric Easley, a professor at Ewha University in Seoul.

+“What’s more important is to note that this is the harbinger of resuming nuclear tests that were put off,” he said.
+“The North is setting the stage before the Biden administration takes office.”

+North Korea has not tested a nuclear bomb or fired its longest-range ICBMs since 2017, but Kim has signaled he no longer feels bound by that self-imposed moratorium after denuclearisation talks with U.S. President Donald Trump stalled.

-On Wednesday, Kim Yo Jong, the sister of Kim Jong Un and a member of the ruling party’s Central Committee, criticised South Korea’s military for saying it had detected signs of a parade in Pyongyang on Sunday.
+On Wednesday, Kim Yo Jong, the sister of Kim Jong Un and a member of the ruling party’s Central Committee, called South Korea “top-class idiots” for monitoring signs of a parade in Pyongyang earlier this week.

-North Korean officials have been meeting in Pyongyang for the first party congress since 2016.